Shelex/cypress-allure-plugin/README.md

 ## Examples

 See [cypress-allure-plugin-example](https://github.com/Shelex/cypress-allure-plugin-example) project, which is already configured to use this plugin, hosting report as github page and run by github action.
-It has configuration for basic allure history saving (just having numbers and statuses in trends and history).
-For complete history (allure can display 20 build results ) with links to older reports and links to CI builds check [cypress-allure-historical-example](https://github.com/Shelex/cypress-allure-historical-example) with basic and straightforward idea how to achieve it.
+It has configuration with complete history (allure can display 20 build results ) with links to older reports and links to CI builds.

 There are also existing solutions that may help you prepare your report infrastructure: